Best Ethernet Cables 2026: Cat6 vs Cat6A for Business, WiFi 7, and PoE++

 PoE Standards and Cable Requirements:

-- Voltage drop: Lower resistance cables reduce power loss over distance
+- Voltage drop: Lower resistance cables reduce power loss over distance, which matters most on runs over 50 meters

 Advanced Installation Technologies